Leadership with Healthy Expectations.

 4. Consistent Evaluation- When individuals have accepted my expectations for their performance, for whatever reason, I need to let them know what I think about their performance.
 I need to show them my gratitude for meeting expectation, I need to show my dissatisfaction for performance not being met.
 I have also found that when I am expressing my frustration, I need to do it in a way that respects the individual.

 5. Continued Support- To me it is not enough to simply express what the expectations are and to give reports on whether they have been met or not.
 I also need to let people know that I have their backs.
 People that I am in a leadership role with need to know that I am willing to do whatever it is that I expect from them.
 And if I am not skilled enough to do what needs to be done, I need to be willing to help find someone who can.

-Now BELIEVE ME… Being able to write this list has come from plenty of struggle.
+Now BELIEVE ME… Being able to write this list has come from struggle.
 I have pushed on people too hard without having a solid relationship in place and pissed them off too much.
 I have expected too little from people and watched them get bored.
 I have assumed too much, I have expressed too little.
 I have neglected to practice what I preach.

 I don’t say this to guilt myself, I say this because this is My Life Experiment!
 It is only by experimenting with life, and examining the results of my actions thoroughly, that I have learned the skills I have.

 In the article about Hustling to Maintain my Sanity I talked about all the things I need to do to maintain my sanity so that I don’t fall into my old way of life.
 Being a leader is just another one of these things I must do.

 I have also found that when this leader does not lead, stress builds, and so do the tendencies toward depression and anxiety.
 But when this leader does lead, I find that a natural skill comes out that has positive effects for helping any relationship I am a part of, find consistent growth.